KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 - *KILT Spiritnet tokens* sent to either of the addresses `4tMSjvHfWBNQw4tYGvkbRp7BBpwAB6S24LuMDcASYgnGnRTM`, or `4nvZhWv71x8reD9gq7BUGYQQVvTiThnLpTTanyru9XckaeWa` (verified) on the KILT Spiritnet parachain.
 - *KSM tokens* sent to the address `EJDj2GKnx89HTzUkGW8Rk9RoYUmAJHPM8aacWFp3fi1gYUQ` on the Kusama relaychain.

+### Normalisation and Hashing

-The `id` property of the endpoint MUST be the [multibase][multibase] representation of the Blake256 output calculated from the Base64 encoding of the resource dereferenced by the URIs in `serviceEndpoint`.
+The `id` property of the endpoint MUST be the [multibase][multibase] representation of the Blake256 output calculated from the Base64 encoding of the normalised representation of the resource dereferenced by the URIs in `serviceEndpoint`.
 The multibase chosen must yield values that do not contain invalid characters as per the definition of the `id` property in the DID specification, i.e., the resulting `id` must still be a valid URI conforming to [RFC3986][rfc3986].

+The retrieved resource must be normalised before being hashed.
+For the scope of this spec, we consider **normalised** a resource that meets the following criteria:

+* The set of asset entries is alphabetically sorted by the asset name.
+Because each asset is unique, there is no possibility of conflict.
+* The set of accounts for each asset entry is alphabetically sorted by the account address.
+Because each address is unique, there is no possibility of conflict.

+This is required to ensure that two semantically-equivalent services do not hash to two different values and are hence considered two distinct ones.

 Hence, calling `M` the multibase encoding operation of some data, `H` the Blake256 hashing, and `B` the binary representation of some information, the service `id` for a given object `O` is `M(H(B(O)))`.
 For example, with the object `O` being the example `serviceEndpoint` shown above, and the multibase `M` being `base64urlpad`, the resulting service endpoint looks like the following: